-Recall that in the lecture slides for this week there is a function that simulates a random walk, which you can get from the course web page.
 In this lab, you will modify this function in various ways, and write other funcitions that do things with random walks.
 The purpose is to provide you with general practice writing R functions, and practice with random number generation in particular.
 You'll also learn a bit about random walks.

-You should create a file that contains the functions you write, and another script file (or several files) that starts by reading in these function definitions with source, and then uses the functions to do things described below.
+You should create a file that contains the functions you write, and another script file (or several files) that uses the functions to do things described below.
 You might also try out the functions just by typing in the R console window.

 Biased random walks.
-First, you should modify the random_walk function to create a biased_random_walk function, for which the probability of going up and going down need not be the same.
+First, you should modify the random_walk function to create a biased_random_walk function, for which the probability of going up by 1 and going down by 1 need not be the same.
 It should take an additional argument that is the probability of going up.
 (Passing 0.5 for this argument should produce the same behaviour as the random_walk function.)

 Try this function out with various values for the probability of going up, and see how the walks it generates differ from a random walk with equal probabilities of going up or down.
-You can plot a random walk with a simple command like plot(biased_random_walk(1000,0.7)).
+You can plot a random walk with a command like plot(biased_random_walk(1000,0.7)).

 Multiple random walks.
 To see how random walks vary, we would like to simulate many of them.
 This can be done in several ways.
 You should write functions called random_walks_1, random_walks_2, and random_walks_3 that all take two arguments - how many steps to take for each of the random walks, and the number of random walks to simulate - and all return a matrix with number of rows equal to the number of steps plus 1 and number of columns equal to the number of random walks.
-Each column of this matrix contains the positions for one of the random walks, starting with 0.
+Each column of this matrix contains the positions for one of the random walks.
+The first row of this matrix will have all 0s, since all the walks start at 0.